Stilg4r/prueba/README.md

-No requiere dependencian a instalar
+No requiere dependencian a instalar, solo descomprimir en carpeta